The Probation Interview Is Critically Important.

 Be on time

-Nothing blows a good first impression like being let to an interview.
-Be early and bring reading materials to keep yourself entertained while waiting for your appointment.
+Nothing blows a good first impression like being late to an interview.
+Arrive early and be patient while you await your appointment.

 Questions Regarding the Offense

 The probation officer will ask you about the offense at the interview.
 It is essential that you are prepared to answer these questions.
-If you plead guilty, be certain that your statements to the probation officer are consistent with the admissions you made in court at the time of your plea.
+If you plead guilty, be sure that your statements to the probation officer are consistent with the admissions you made in court at the time of your plea.
 If you plead no contest or nolo contendere, you should confer with your lawyer before answering the probation officer’s questions.
-In most cases, you will want to advise the probation officer that you “respectfully” cannot answer questions about the offense because you plead no contest and your lawyer advised you not to discuss the specifics of the case.
-Regardless of how you plead or what you say about the facts of the case, make sure you say that you are sorry.
-Be humble and show remorse.
+In most cases, you will want to advise the probation officer that you “respectfully” cannot answer questions about the offense because you pleaded ‘no contest’ and your lawyer advised you not to discuss the case’s specifics.
+Regardless of how you plead or what you say about the facts of the case, ensure you demonstrate remorse and an awareness of the seriousness of the matter.
+Be humble and polite.
 You do not want the probation officer to think you do not take full responsibility for the offense.

 If you were convicted at trial and contest your guilt, you must speak with your attorney before discussing the offense with the probation officer.
 Any admissions you make to the probation officer can impact your appeal.
 Conversely, you can say things in your interview that might be helpful to your appeal.
 Although you might be angry and upset about a conviction you feel is unjust, do not take out your feelings on the probation officer.
 There is no excuse for being disrespectful or condescending during your presentence interview.
 A bad or discourteous attitude will only result in an unnecessarily severe sentence.
 Remember that the probation officer is only doing their job, and they are not for or against you.